BorjaUmpierrezMayor/borjaumpierrezmayor.github.io/README.md

 # D&D 5.5 Mob Calculator

-A simple web tool for calculating expected hits for groups of monsters in D&D 5.5 (DnD One).
-Designed for Game Masters to quickly resolve combat encounters with multiple identical creatures.
+A simple web-based tool to calculate expected hits for groups of creatures in D&D 5.5 (DnD One).
+Designed for Game Masters to quickly estimate outcomes in combat encounters with multiple identical creatures.

 ## Features

-- Select group size: 4, 6, 8, 10, 12, 16, or 20 monsters.
+- Set group size (minimum 4 creatures).
-- Enter the group's attack bonus.
+- Enter the creature's bonus (attack or check bonus).
-- Enter the target's AC.
+- Enter the target's DC (Armor Class or Difficulty Class).
 - Choose roll mode: normal, advantage, or disadvantage.
-- Automatically calculates the expected number of successful attacks.
+- Calculates the expected number of successful hits.

 ## Demo

-In process.
+You can host this using [GitHub Pages](https://pages.github.com/) or any static web server.
+Or you can see it live on my page: [https://borjaumpierrezmayor.github.io](https://borjaumpierrezmayor.github.io)

 ## Usage

-In process.
+1. Open `index.html` in a browser or visit the live demo.
+2. Enter the desired group quantity (minimum 4).
+3. Enter the creatures' bonus and the target's DC.
+4. Select the roll mode.
+5. Click **Calculate Hits** to see the expected number of hits.

 ## Files

-- `index.html` – main HTML page
+- `index.html` – main HTML page.
-- `style.css` – styles for the calculator
+- `css/style.css` – styles for the calculator.
-- `script.js` – JavaScript logic for calculations and form validation
+- `js/script.js` – JavaScript logic for calculations and validation.

 ## Notes

-- Input validation prevents negative numbers for Attack Bonus and Target AC.
+- Inputs are validated to prevent values below the minimum (4 for group quantity, 0 for bonuses and DC).
 - Uses Bootstrap 5 for styling and responsive layout.
+- Form validation is built-in; negative numbers cannot be submitted.

 ## License